 Remember “Leaves of three, let it be; if it’s hairy, it’s a berry” (the hair being the thorns of a blackberry).

 To report an emergency or a crime or suspicious activity that is in progress, call 911 or (510) 881-1121 from a cell phone, 24 hours a day.
 To report park rule violations such as reckless bike, skate or scooter riding, or a failure to properly leash or control a pet, submit a Park Watch Report by mail or by fax by downloading and filling out the Park Watch Report, which is also available in brochure boxes in many Regional Parks locations.
+You can also submit your incident report using the Online Park Watch Report for.

 Although most snakes found in California are harmless, the northern pacific rattlesnake can deliver a venomous bite if provoked.
 Its coloration allows it to blend in with the soil, providing excellent camouflage.
 Rattlesnakes and gopher snakes have similar coloration, therefore rattlesnakes are often mistaken for its harmless cousin.
 Therefore, use caution and avoid any snake you see in the wild.